CG80499/Attention-only-transformers/README.md

 Layer 2 Head 1 without K-composition:<br />
 ![image](https://github.com/CG80499/interpretability_one_layer_transformers/blob/master/images/layer2_head_1_no_K_composition.png)

 Now the faint diagonal lines are gone!
-And instead, it copies tokens unaffected by the first layers or just copies all the tokens.
+And instead, it copies tokens at fixed positions or just copies all the tokens.

 Let's look at the part of the circuit that takes heads from layer 1 and composes them with the query and key matrix.